Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

-In the non-transcritical cases, as the wall temperature increases towards to the Widom line, either through an increase in $T_w$ (subcritical regime) or a reduction in $T_w$ (supercritical regime), modal amplification is completely damped.~The unstable regions in Fig.~\ref{fig:fig3}(a) and Fig.~\ref{fig:fig3}(f) correspond to the only modal instability present in the subcritical and supercritical regimes, according to Ref.~\cite{Ren2}.~They are of Tollmien-Schlichting-wave type.~Overall, wall cooling in the liquid-like region (see T09w085 in Fig.~\ref{fig:fig3}(a)) shows similar transient growth as wall cooling in the gas-like region (see T11w105 in Tab.~\ref{fig:fig3}(d)).~Cases T09w090 and T11w110 retain an identical energy amplification, reproducing the isothermal incompressible limit, which is independent of the considered gas law.\\ With respect to the transcritical cases in Figs.~\ref{fig:fig3}(g,h), $G_{opt}$ significantly increases compared to the non-transcritical cases, especially in the case of cooling over the Widom line (T11w095) with $G_{opt}=1750$.~Note that, while for case T09w105 modal instabilities are not present at $Re_\delta=300<Re_c$ (with $Re_c$ being the critical Reynolds number), case T11w095 is highly modally unstable (only one single mode) already at $Re_\delta=300$.~In contrast to the non-transcritical cases and case T11w095, wall heating over the Widom line (case T09w105) causes a shift of $\omega_{opt}$ from 0 to finite values.~For instance, in Fig.~\ref{fig:fig3}(g), it is $\omega_{opt}=0.013$.~A similar shift is observed when a temporal analysis is performed in Appendix \ref{sec:app2}.~The physical mechanism responsible for the shift is explained in Sec.~\ref{sec:41}.~Differently than in the non-transcritical cases, case T09w105 unveils a weakly decaying behavior of $G_{max}$ for large angular frequency $\omega$ around $\beta_{opt}$.~It is interesting to note that at $\beta=0$, there is a distinct increase in $G_{max}$ along the $\omega$-axis with a sub-optimal amplification peak of $G_{max}\approx 282$ at $\omega \approx 0.23$.~A further analysis of the sub-optimal energy amplification is performed in Sec.~\ref{subsec:4b5}. \\ Contours of the maximum location $x_{max}$ are displayed in Fig.~\ref{fig:fig4} for the same $\Delta \omega$ $\times$ $\Delta \beta$ of Fig.~\ref{fig:fig3}.~The optimum transient growth is always located at large streamwise locations (long-distance amplification) in agreement with the observations of Refs.~\cite{Corbett1} and \cite{Bitter1} for incompressible and compressible boundary layers.~Similarly, for small $x$ (short-distance amplification), $G_{opt}$ is always detected at large $\omega$-values before shifting to $\omega=0$ as $x$ increases.~This phenomenon is observed for all non-transcritical cases and case T11w095, except for the non-trivial case T09w105 in Fig.~\ref{fig:fig4}(g) where $\omega_{opt}$ is finite.\\
+In the non-transcritical cases, as the wall temperature increases towards to the Widom line, either through an increase in $T_w$ (subcritical regime) or a reduction in $T_w$ (supercritical regime), modal amplification is completely damped.
+The unstable regions in Fig.~\ref{fig:fig3}(a) and Fig.~\ref{fig:fig3}(f) correspond to the only modal instability present in the subcritical and supercritical regimes, according to Ref.~\cite{Ren2}.
+They are of Tollmien-Schlichting-wave type.
+Overall, wall cooling in the liquid-like region (see T09w085 in Fig.~\ref{fig:fig3}(a)) shows similar transient growth as wall cooling in the gas-like region (see T11w105 in Tab.~\ref{fig:fig3}(d)).
+Cases T09w090 and T11w110 retain an identical energy amplification, reproducing the isothermal incompressible limit, which is independent of the considered gas law.
+With respect to the transcritical cases in Figs.~\ref{fig:fig3}(g,h), $G_{opt}$ significantly increases compared to the non-transcritical cases, especially in the case of cooling across the Widom line (T11w095) with $G_{opt}=1750$.
+Note that, while for case T09w105 modal instabilities are not present at $Re_\delta=300<Re_{cr}$ (with $Re_{cr}$ being the critical Reynolds number), case T11w095 is highly modally unstable (only one single mode) already at $Re_\delta=300$.
+In contrast to the non-transcritical cases and case T11w095, wall heating across the Widom line (case T09w105) causes a shift of $\omega_{opt}$ from 0 to finite values.
+For instance, in Fig.~\ref{fig:fig3}(g), it is $\omega_{opt}=0.013$.
+A similar shift is observed when a temporal analysis is performed in Appendix~\ref{sec:app2}.
+The physical mechanism responsible for the shift is explained in Sec.~\ref{sec:41}.
+Differently than in the non-transcritical cases, case T09w105 unveils a weakly decaying behavior of $G_{max}$ for large angular frequency $\omega$ around $\beta_{opt}$.
+It is interesting to note that at $\beta=0$, there is a distinct increase in $G_{max}$ along the $\omega$-axis with a sub-optimal amplification peak of $G_{max}\approx 282$ at $\omega \approx 0.23$.
+A further analysis of the sub-optimal energy amplification is performed in Sec.~\ref{subsec:4b5}.